 On 16 November 1920, the airline was born Qantas, the national carrier of Australia.
 It is the 3-the oldest airline in the world, after KLM and Avianca.

-Today, at 95 years of history, Qantas celebrates by presenting the aircraft Boeing 737-800 (VH-VXQ) in livery "Retro Roo II".
-This color scheme was used on Boeing 707 aircraft during the 1959-1961 period.
-Qantas was the first air carrier outside the United States to operate Boeing 707 aircraft, revolutionizing long-haul flights.
-At that time, Qantas was the first airline to operate jet aircraft on the Sydney - San Francisco route across the Pacific Ocean.
+Today, at 95 years of history, Qantas celebrates by presenting the aircraft Boeing 737-800 (VH-VXQ) in livery „Retro Roo II„.
+This color scheme was used on Boeing 707 aircraft during 1959-1961.
+Qantas was the first airline outside the United States to operate Boeing 707s, revolutionizing long-haul flights.
+In those days, Qantas was the first airline to operate jet aircraft on the Sydney-San Francisco route across the Pacific Ocean.

 At the same time, Qantas was the first airline to operate the round-the-world service with Boeing 707 aircraft.
-The flight duration was 70 hours, compared to the 127 hours flying with Super Constellation aircraft.
-Today, a Qantas-Sydney to London flight lasts for 21 hours, including a stopover in Dubai.
+The duration of the flights was 70 hours, compared to the 127 hours flown with Super Constellation aircraft.
+Today, a Qantas-operated Sydney-London flight lasts 21 hours, including a stopover in Dubai.

-We remind you that at the beginning of this year, Qantas donated a Boeing 747-400 (VH-OJA) to an aviation museum in the Illawarra region.
+We remind you that earlier this year, Qantas donated a Boeing 747-400 (VH-OJA) to an aviation museum in the Illawarra region.
 The aircraft has a rich history, entering operational service in 1989.
-Boeing 747-400 (VH-OJA) holds two records: one on the longest flight operated by a jumbo jet - London-Sydney in 20 hours, 9 minutes and 5 seconds and one on the shortest.
-747 - Sydney – Illawarra operated flight in about 15 minutes.
+The Boeing 747-400 (VH-OJA) enjoys two records: one on the longest flight operated by a jumbo jet - London-Sydney in 20 hours, 9 minutes and 5 seconds and one on the shortest flight operated by a 747 - Sydney – Illawarra in about 15 minutes.